masashi-y/abduction_kbc/README.md

-# Codebase of _Combining Axiom Injection and Knowledge Base Completion for Efficient_, AAAI 2019
+# Codebase of _"Combining Axiom Injection and Knowledge Base Completion for Efficient"_, AAAI 2019

 [paper](/tmp)